jamesjharper/integra8/README.md

 }

 ```
-Sample output:
+Output from `./test_basics`

 ```
 ● - test_basics
 └── ■ - A concise name that tells anyone what this test is doing
           description:
             A description which can be useful for adding exact details, assumptions or context behind why this test exists
           src: basic/test_basics/src/main.rs:14:1
           stderr:
             thread 'async-std/runtime' panicked at 'You shall not pass!', basic/test_basics/src/main.rs:20:3